thegworld/gtx-browser/styleguide/java/java.md

 ### Asserts

-The Chromium build system strips asserts in release builds (via ProGuard) and enables them in debug builds (or when `dcheck_always_on=true`) (via a [build step](https://codereview.chromium.org/2517203002)).
+The GTx Browser build system strips asserts in release builds (via ProGuard) and enables them in debug builds (or when `dcheck_always_on=true`) (via a [build step](https://codereview.chromium.org/2517203002)).
 You should use asserts in the [same